sprintcube/react-password-generator/README.md

 # Password Generator

-A tool using React to generate random password string using characters, numbers and symbols.
+An online tool built with React to generate random password strong that consists characters, numbers, and symbols.

-It generates a random string each time you click on Generate button.
-Also it allows to copy the generated password to the Clipboard.
+It generates a random string each time you click on the Generate button.
+Also, it allows to copy the generated password to the Clipboard.

 ## React Concepts
 In this demo, following concepts are used.